 Reservations: Advanced reservations required and we recommend booking this a month or more before your arrival.
 This event is "RESERVE NOW PAY LATER"; we need a credit card on file to finalize your reservation but we do not charge you for this reservation until a few days before the beginning of your vacation!

-Minimum Notice for Cancellations / Changes: For smaller parties, at least 48 hours before the start of the event.
+Minimum Notice for Cancellations / Changes: For smaller parties, at least 48 hours before the start of the event for the Predawn and Day tours, and 5 FULL DAYS for the Summit Sunrise Tour.
 For groups of 10 or more, 7 days before the start of the event.

 Kevin's Activity Tips: